cloudflare/workers-docs/content/tutorials/serve-a-static-site/_index.md

 If you don't have those things quite yet, don't worry.
 We'll walk through each of them and make sure we're ready to go, before you start creating your application.

-In addition, we'll be using [Gatsby](https://gatsbyjs.org) as our static site framework of choice in this tutorial.
-No experience with Gatsby is needed, and if you'd prefer to use a static site framework like [Hugo](#) or [Jekyll](#), the process will be incredibly similar.
+In addition, we'll be using [create-react-app](https://github.com/facebook/create-react-app) to create the example project for this tutorial.
+No experience with React is needed, and you can easily take what you learn in this tutorial and apply it to other frameworks, such as Vue or Angular, and even static site frameworks like Gatsby, Hugo, and more.

 ## Generate a project